 To get a true assessment of disease risk, look beyond your total cholesterol number.
 Look at your fasting blood glucose levels, insulin, HDL, LDL, and triglyceride levels.
 HDL is considered the “good” cholesterol, as it has cardio-protective benefits.
 I like to see this number over 60mg/dL.
 80 would be excellent.

 That’s the real issue here: your cholesterol numbers give you information about levels of inflammation in the body.
-Statins forceably lower cholesterol levels without addressing the root of what’s causing higher cholesterol.
+Statins forcibly lower cholesterol levels without addressing the root of what’s causing higher cholesterol.
 So, don’t shoot the messenger!
 Cholesterol is doing its job: to repair nicks and other damage associated with inflammation.
 Taking a statin is basically like turning off the ‘check engine’ light when it comes on in your car rather than looking under the hood to determine the problem.
+The best approach is to figure out what is driving abnormal or unbalanced cholesterol numbers.

 Causes of Higher Cholesterol Numbers (elevated total cholesterol over 250 and LDL over 150)